-- (a) who is a party to the dispute; and - (b) who ceases to be a member within 6 months before the dispute has come to the attention of each party to the dispute.
+- (a) who is a party to the dispute; and - (b) who is a member, or who ceases to be a member within 6 months before the dispute has come to the attention of each party to the dispute.

-18. Application of Division
+17. Application of Division